 The set manager/marketer, as far as we can tell, did very little.
-(That’s Wid Bastian, who we now know has several aliases like Widstoe Bastian, Widstoe Bastion, Bastian Widsoe, and others; his co-conspirators like Cameron Davis and others used to work for Genius Media and now work for Kairos Phoenix, but there could be dozens of shell companies, so you have to stay alert.
+(That’s Wid Bastian, who we now know has several aliases like Widstoe Bastian, Widstoe Bastion, Bastian Widsoe, and others; his co-conspirators and others used to work for Genius Media and now work for Kairos Phoenix, but there could be dozens of shell companies, so you have to stay alert.
 According to MyLife, Wid Bastian has a consumer safety rating of “bad.”
 The site shows multiple red flag warnings indicating

 Widstoe Bastian “DOES have arrest or criminal records” and

 “DOES have lawsuits, liens or bankruptcies.”

 This isn’t sour grapes.
 We EACH paid $750 for ads to promote our books.
 17 x $750 = $12,500, which was to buy ads and pay expenses.
 We made a TON of royalties in a short period, adding up to over $20,000 combined.

 But apparently, Wid Bastian had other ideas for him and his co-conspirators.
 It seems

 they decided their expenses were magically going to equal JUST a little more than the total of ALL the fees the authors paid AND ALL THE ROYALTY MONIES EARNED.